 Girls Inc. inspires all girls to be strong, smart, and bold, providing more than 138,000 girls across the U.S. and Canada with life-changing experiences and real solutions to the unique issues girls face.
-In 2017, nearly 600 girls — from elementary to high school — participated in Girls Inc. at 14 schools and community centers throughout Madison.
-That year we nearly doubled the number of girls we served, and we’re poised to help more and more girls become strong, smart and bold.
+In 2018, 810 girls at 26 sites — from elementary to high school — received over 12,000 hours of Girls Inc. programming.
+We’re poised to help more and more girls become strong, smart and bold.

 There are many ways to show your support of Girls Inc. of Greater Madison.
 Consider: